 There’s nothing you would do with Nutella that you couldn’t do with my Tehina Chocolate Spread!
 And with a small fraction of sugar.
 Much more of the good stuff, much less of the sugar!
 Almost welcome edible gift with all kids big and small!
 This is healthy enough to go into the school lunch box!

 Tehina often plays second fiddle to other, more muscular ingredients, hummus being the most ubiquitous, followed by sauces and dips.
 Actually it is the main ingredient in Chalva, but most commercial Chalva errs hopelessly on the sweet side (not so my Quick Chalva, loosely inspired from its cloying counterpart, and nutritionally correct), so it hardly counts except as a guilty splurge.

 Here I am using poetic license with Tehina, sesame seed paste, and using it here just as I would use a nut butter.
 Tehina feels perfectly at home, not only in savory dishes

 Tehina co-stars on equal terms with the mighty chocolate, and stands up to it fearlessly, elevating the humble paste beyond its wildest dreams in terms of flavor and texture.
 Nutella was the dessert comfort food of my expat student years ages ago, so of course I think of it very fondly, but I never buy it as it is loaded with sugar.
-So I make my own spread, and please forgive this bit of swagger: My Tehina Chocolate Spread blows Nutella and other chocolate nut butter spreads out of the water.
+So I make my own spread, and please forgive this bit of swagger: My Tehina Chocolate Spread blows Nutella and many other chocolate nut butter spreads out of the water.
 Super Delicious, Super Nutritious and Super Natural, it gets whipped up in a couple minutes.
 So healthy you could even use it for breakfast!
 One more thing: It is Super versatile, and you can take it places, as you will see below: Scroll down for all variations.